Hillside Construction

 Surveys and Site Documentation

-Survey accuracy matters more on hillside sites than anywhere else, and the margin for error is smaller.
-A 6-inch vertical error on a flat lot is cosmetic - it might affect a finish grade or a curb height.
-A 6-inch vertical error on a hillside site can mean a grade beam doesn't reach the bedrock elevation it was designed to bear on, which triggers structural redesign in the field.
+Survey accuracy matters on every construction project, but on hillside sites the margin for error is even smaller and the consequences more severe.
+A 6-inch vertical error on any site creates problems, but on a hillside it can mean a grade beam doesn't reach the bedrock elevation it was designed to bear on, which triggers structural redesign in the field.

 The Regulatory Framework

 Los Angeles has two primary regulatory layers governing hillside construction: the Baseline Hillside Ordinance (BHO) and the Hillside Construction Regulation (HCR) district.
-The BHO controls what you can build - size, height, grading quantities.
-The HCR controls how you can build it - working hours, hauling restrictions, operational constraints.
+The BHO controls what you can build (size, height, grading quantities).
+The HCR controls how you can build it (working hours, hauling restrictions, operational constraints).
 Both must be understood before design begins, because they directly affect project scope, schedule, and cost.
+For general Los Angeles zoning context, see the dedicated guide.

 Baseline Hillside Ordinance (BHO)